Haicam/junior-it-ai/02-coding-syntax-comments/README.md

 In languages like Java, Kotlin, C/C++, Objective-C, and Swift, and Golang strings are typically defined using double quotes.
 Single quotes are used to define character literals in Java, Kotlin, C/C++ and Objective-C.

+In Swift, single quotes are not used for anything and double quotes can also be used for a character literal.

 In Go, character literals are represented using single quotes (').
 However, Go does not have a dedicated character type like some other programming languages.
 Instead, characters in Go are represented using their corresponding Unicode code points, which are integer values.

 java